Skipped to content anchor

 Mortgage

 If your mortgage is due for renewal soon, you may be presented with a tempting offer to keep your payments the same (maybe even at a higher interest rate) by stretching out your amortization.
-Don’t do it.
-You’ll take longer to pay off your debt, and will probably end up paying more in interest over the term.
+Although you’ll take longer to pay off your debt, this may be prudent if cash flow is an issue in an environment of high mortgage rates.

 When renewing your mortgage, remember that this is your chance to compare other mortgage providers.
 Consider Educators Financial Group.
 While a bank can only offer the bank’s product and rate, as a brokerage Educators works with many different mortgage providers to find the best rate and terms for you.